Cubelaster/ReFilter/README.md

 ### Pagination

 Pagination is a basic feature so lets start with it.
-It's all based on `BasePagedRequest`.
+It's all based on the root `BasePagedRequest` and any following `PagedRequests` are ignored when Pagination is concearned.
 Basic params are `PageIndex` and `PageSize`.
 Index starts with 0.
 It's enought to use the basic request from example and call any version of `GetPaged` from IReFilterActions.
-Pagination is applied as the last step, after setting up any filters and sorts to get the correct results.

 ```cs
     new BasePagedRequest